TrestenPool/Udemy-Spring-MVC-and-Hibernate/README.md

 > db.password=password123
 > ```

-> Once you have filled in the **jdbc_config.properties.example** and renamed it to **jdbc_config.properties** you may move onto the next step to make the connection to the db in a java program.
+> Once you have filled in the <a href="https://github.com/TrestenPool/Udemy_Spring_MVC/blob/main/src/jdbc/jdbc_config.properties.example">**jdbc_config.properties.example**</a>  and renamed it to **jdbc_config.properties** you may move onto the next step to make the connection to the db in a java program.

 > First we are setting the instanciating a Properties() object and use **try with resources** in order to load the properties object with Properties.load() by passing in a variable of type **FileReader** and passing in the location of the .properties file.
 Once we have a valid Properties object we can access any of the property values with **Property.getProperty()**. <br>
 > Once they property values have been retrieved, we can now attempt to connect to the mysql database.
 We use **DriverManager.getConnection(url, user, pass)** to establish a connection and it will return an object of type **Connection**.
-If there is any issue establishing the connection, it will throw a sql exception.
+If there is any issue establishing the connection, it will throw a SQLException.
 >
 > **TestConnection.java**
 > ```